OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 In both contexts the process operates similarly, with each use of a type variable being replaced with a different specified type.
 And the primary difference between the two specializations are the scopes under which it applies.

-For generic types, a specialization creates a new specialized generic type, for example `queue<uint>` would be a specialization of `queue`.
+For generic types, a specialization creates a new type, for example `queue<uint>` would be a specialization of `queue`.
 The type `queue<uint>` will be given a representation equal to the type on the right side of the type declaration, with each type variable replaced by the associated type.
 For example, `queue<uint>` will have a representation of:
 ```rs